anishgollakota/GIST-Slack-Application/README.md

-# Text-Summarization-SlackBot
+# GIST
-Developed an extractive text summarization tool to simplify long conversations between users along with the ability to gauge the sentiment of the user.
-Helps solve the problem of reading long groups of messages and being able to get the gist of the user in conversation.
+GIST is an extractive text summarization and sentiment analysis tool making it easy for teams of people to get a "gist" or summary/analysis of what their co-workers are saying across their incredibly busy schedules.

 ## Note
 In order to quickstart the use of this tool, an easy way is to use an NGROK pipeline to communicate between the script and Slack server.

+## How it works
+Simply add GIST to your workspace and get to use!

+Whether it be over long messages of text that seem endless or a bunch of shorter messages, you can easily ask GIST to get a quick summary and sentiment expressed by the user

+Simply call "@GIST summarize (username)" and get an analysis,

 ## Example

-- Many PMs and employees limited on time, don't have the ability to read lengthy information on Slack, looking for the ability to simply get a Gist of it.